Jeffiano/color-hinter/posts/understanding-rgb-foundation-digital-color-grading.md

 In our next article, we'll explore **Color Temperature and White Balance**, building on these RGB fundamentals to understand how different light sources affect our images and how to correct them in post-processing.

 Ready to dive deeper?
 Check out our [Color Mixing Tool](/) to experiment with RGB combinations hands-on!
+You can also practice with a free tool like GIMP: import a photo, open the 'Curves' or 'Color Balance' panel, and try adjusting the red, green, and blue channels—notice how adding green reduces magenta, or adding blue neutralizes yellow.
+This hands-on practice will help you internalize the RGB mixing rules we covered.